-In March 2017, we wrote the original post about the three most valuable luxury fashion brands.
-At that time, the 2016 Interbrand Best Global Brands ranking was the most recent version.
-According to it, Gucci, Hermès and Louis Vuitton were worth the most in the category and a year later, as per the 2017 ranking, the order remained the same.
+In March 2017, we wrote the original post about the three most valuable luxury fashion brands, based on the 2016 Interbrand Best Global Brands ranking.
+At the time, Louis Vuitton, Hermès, and Gucci led the category.

-Chanel’s brand strategy revolves around the highest quality, luxury, French origin and heritage dating back to 1909 – themes which also constitute the DNA of another French luxury fashion brand, Dior.
-Both brands are widely believed to have reinvented fashion and both focus on “feminine elegance”.
-However, their interpretations of elegance and their artistic styles are entirely different.
-While Dior emphasizes femininity and is known for rich designs, Chanel accentuates its timeless modernity and promotes the concept of “uncomplicated luxury” valuing simplicity over opulence.
+Chanel’s brand strategy is rooted in the highest quality, luxury, French origin, and heritage – attributes that also define another iconic French luxury fashion brand, Dior.
+Both brands are celebrated for reinventing fashion and share a focus on “feminine elegance”.
+However, their interpretations of elegance and artistic styles differ significantly.
+Dior is known for rich designs and emphasises femininity, while Chanel highlights timeless modernity and the concept of “uncomplicated luxury”, prioritising simplicity over opulence.

-Chanel’s heritage and brand equity are built around the company’s founder, Coco Chanel and her long-lasting legacy.
-Coco Chanel never followed any established fashion rules, which allowed her to revolutionize the fashion world and free women from certain fashion constraints.
-She was a feminist and wanted to dress independent women.
-To this day, freedom is one of the Chanel’s key values, which the brand executes not only in its artistic style but also in the social causes it supports.
+Chanel’s heritage and brand equity are deeply tied to its founder, Coco Chanel, and her enduring legacy.
+A trailblazer who defied established fashion norms, Coco Chanel revolutionised the fashion world by liberating women from restrictive styles.
+A feminist at heart, she sought to design for independent women.
+To this day, freedom remains a core value of Chanel, reflected not only in its artistic style but also in the social causes the brand actively supports.

 No. 1 Louis Vuitton – travel and exploration

-Louis Vuitton’s idea of travel is in fact rather philosophical – it’s about the journey, not the destination.
-This concept was verbalized in one of the brand’s campaigns: “Return to a time when travel itself was a destination, getting there was not as important as the experience of going.
+For Louis Vuitton, travel transcends the physical act of reaching a destination; it represents a more philosophical journey.
+This idea was articulated in one of the brand’s campaigns: “Return to a time when travel itself was a destination, getting there was not as important as the experience of going.
 There’s no such thing as a destination, because the journey never ends.”

-If you want to read the complete brand strategy case studies about these four brands (and many more, including Dior, Burberry, Prada and others), join BrandStruck today.
+If you want to read the complete brand strategy case studies about these four brands (and many more, including Dior, Burberry, Miu Miu, Prada and others), join BrandStruck today.

 If you need help with research or want to hire Magda for a brand project, email her at magda@brandstruck.co